 What technical support is available for SPLA with AWS?

-When using SPLA with AWS, you have access to various technical support services.
+When using SPLA with AWS, you can access various technical support services.
 Depending on your needs, you can get help with onboarding, performance tuning, and troubleshooting.
-Technical support teams are available 24/7 to assist with any issues you may have.
+Technical support teams are available 24/7 to assist with any issues.

 You can also access online resources such as tutorials, FAQs, and documentation to help resolve your technical issues.